 Aristea has had an eclectic career with the common thread of helping communities become stonger.
 She has a BA in History and an MA in Organizational Leadership and Change.
 The bulk of Aristea’s career was spent in early childhood education, followed by several years of project management and racial equity consulting.
 The position at MFRC brings together all of her passions and skills.
 As an added bonus, she is also able to serve the community she lives in with her family.

 Hi, my name is Sandra Byrd and I am the Hospitality and Volunteer Program Coordinator at the McKinleyville Family Resource Center.
 I was born and raised in Humboldt County and enjoy serving the community.
 Sandi has a B.A. in Christian Studies, a B.S. in Psychology and a Masters of Divinity.
 She is currently near the end of a doctoral candidacy in Organizational Leadership.
 I am also an adjunct professor at Grand Canyon Theological Seminary, teach master’s degree level courses.

 In her personal time Sandi enjoys sewing, crocheting, and golfing when she gets the chance.
 She also loves pleasure reading books by fictional authors, John Grisham, Dan Brown, & Scott Turrow, however, prefers autobiographical themes.
 Sandi has two boys, a granddaughter, three brothers and one sister.

-Cassandra Crawford is the Step Up Program Operator/Case Manager for the Northern Humboldt area, working from McKinleyville FRC.
+Cassandra Crawford is the WIOA Step Up Youth Program Operator and Case Manager for the Northern Humboldt area.
 Cassandra moved from Southern California to Humboldt for schooling- and graduated from HSU with a Bachelor’s in Geography back in 2017.
 They have served at the center before, from 2018 to 2019 as an AFACTR AmeriCorps working with local families.
 Now, Cassandra is happy to be back, serving the community and working with young adults interested in gaining experience, employment, or furthering education.

-Cassandra's downtime consists of plenty of reading, playing videogames, cooking/baking/fermenting, crafting and skating.
+Cassandra's downtime consists of plenty of reading, videogames, cooking/baking/fermenting, crafting and skating.